leap-stc/cmip6-leap-feedstock/README.md

 )
 cat = col.search(variable_id='pr', experiment_id='historical')
 ```

+## Troubleshooting

-## I have found an issue with one of the cloud zarr stores.
+### I have found an issue with one of the cloud zarr stores.
 Where can I report this?
 Reporting issues is a vital part of this community work, and if you are reading this, I want to thank you for taking the time to do so!

 The first step is identifying the type of error, which will determine where to report the error properly.